 For preschoolers, play is serious business!
-Before their school years, younger kids rely on play time to learn and develop mentally, physically, emotionally and socially.
+Before their school years, younger kids rely on playtime to learn and develop physically, mentally, emotionally and socially.
 Designing a playground for preschoolers allows you to create a safe and enriching space for the future generation!

 Big Concepts in Early Childhood Playground Design and What Kids Need

 Small children require a few specific features from their preschool playground’s design.
 The space needs to have the following characteristics.

 - Be engaging: Children in the preschool years are still developing their attention spans, so a playground designed for preschoolers needs to be exciting and interesting to keep their focus.
 Look for bright colors, multiple activities and a natural element to keep kids engaged.

 - Promote independent and supervised play: Provide activities that let kids play independently and with adult supervision.
 This combination will mean playground equipment should have plenty of space around it so caregivers and adults can step in to help.

 - Be inclusive: Young children develop at different speeds, so you need play equipment advanced and developing children can use to refine their gross and fine motor skills.
 Look for play equipment that allows caregivers to help children if they need it.
 PlayPower Canada has a wide variety of play equipment for children of all abilities.

 - Lend development supports: Look for playground equipment designed to help children grow physically, emotionally, mentally and socially.
 For example, equipment that builds fine motor skills, appeals to the senses and encourages children to play in groups while learning makes playtime more impactful.

 As you are planning your preschool playground design, you can incorporate features that will support and foster physical and social growth.